vk2diy/adxi/README.md

  * External PC microphone interface (for sending received signals to the computer)
  * External PC speaker interface (for receiving encoded signals from the computer)

-## Revised design

-The revised design is not religiously focused on minimizing the number of components through using external circuit boards.

-Instead, it:
- * brings the clock generator and band-specific filters on-board
- * seeks to remove the physical interface and replace it fully with host computer control (known as a "computer aided transceiver" or "CAT") via [wsjtx](https://wsjt.sourceforge.io/) (G4WJS/K9AN/IV3NWV) which is itself based on [hamlib](https://hamlib.github.io/) (VK3FCS/F8CFE/etc.)
- * provides a more flexible and well filtered power supply so that available AC-DC ~12-36V inputs can be used

 ## Building the firmware

 Firmware is managed through [platformio](https://github.com/platformio/platformio-core).